Raigyo/node-unit-testing-mocha/README.md

 The main difference between TDD and BDD is that BDD calls for writing test cases in a shared language to simplify communication between technical and nontechnical stakeholders, such as developers, QA teams, and business leaders.

-The main difference between TDD and BDD is that BDD calls for writing test cases in a shared language to simplify communication between technical and nontechnical stakeholders, such as developers, QA teams, and business leaders.
+Another difference is that in TDD, test are written first and the test has to fail.
+Then The code is written to make the test pass.

 ### Test doubles